Tebello Ramakongoana

 October 1996) is a long-distance runner from Lesotho.
-He was fourth in the marathon at the 2023 World Athletics Championships.
+He was fourth in the marathon at the 2023 World Athletics Championships and seventh in the marathon at the 2024 Olympic Games.

-Career
+Biography

-He comes from Mohlapiso, Maseepho in the Qacha's Nek District of Lesotho and is a member of Xcel Running Club.
+Ramakongoana comes from Mohlapiso, Maseepho in the Qacha's Nek District of Lesotho.

-He competed in 2023 with a Lesotho National Olympics Committee (LNOC) athletics scholarship.
+Ramakongoana competed in 2023 with a Lesotho National Olympics Committee (LNOC) athletics scholarship.
 In March 2023, he won the Durban Marathon.
 In 2023, he also set a new Lesotho national half Marathon record with a run of 1:00:35 at the Nelson Mandela Bay Half Marathon in Gqeberha.

-He finished in fourth place in the marathon at the 2023 World Athletics Championships in Budapest in a personal best time of 2:09:57.
+Ramakongoana finished in fourth place in the marathon at the 2023 World Athletics Championships in Budapest in a personal best time of 2:09:57.

 In February 2024, he set a new national record time of 2:08:09 at the Osaka Marathon.
 He won the Lilac Bloomsday Run in Spokane, Washington in May 2024.

-In the men's marathon at the Olympic Games in Paris in 2024, Ramakongoana finished in seventh place in with a national record time of 2:07:58.
+In the men's marathon at the Olympic Games in Paris in 2024, Ramakongoana finished in seventh place with a new national record time of 2:07:58.
 He improved that national record to 2:06:18 at the Xiamen Marathon in January 2025.

+In August 2025, Ramakongoana earned his first podium finish at a World Major Marathon, placing 3rd at the 2025 Sydney Marathon in a time of 2:06:47.

+In April 2026, he ran a new marathon distance fastest time with 2:04:18 for a sixth place finish at the 2026 Boston Marathon.
+Ramakongoana went on to earn another bronze medal at a World Major Marathon in the 2026 Sydney Marathon in August, outkicking Alphonce Simbu to the finish in a time of 2:04:57.